Masiwann/Kata-Cap/README.md

 # Kata-Cap
-Contains both sprints (each one containing two userstories) described in the Word document + few unit tests.
+Contains both sprints (each one containing two userstories) described in the Word document + a few unit tests for each userstory.